cloudfour/offCanvasMenu/README.md

 # offCanvasMenu

-## What is it?

-**offCanvasMenu** is a jQuery plugin that provides an easy way to implement an off-canvas toggling menu, a navigation metaphor made popular by mobile applications.
+**offCanvasMenu** is a jQuery/Zepto plugin that provides an easy way to implement an off-canvas toggling menu, a navigation metaphor made popular by mobile applications.

 When activated by a tap or a click, offCanvasMenu "slides" the menu element into view, "pushing" other content to the side.